The Service-Level Agreement (SLA) Made Easy

 A more complex SLA might specify responsibilities for both parties in the agreement.

-Company X signs a service level agreement (SLA) with Company Z. Company X agrees to host a website for Company Z on Company X’s servers.
+For example, let's say Company X signs a service-level agreement with Company Z. Company X agrees to host a website for Company Z on Company X’s servers.
 The two companies negotiate what will be covered by the agreement, how long the agreement will be in effect, how much Company Z will pay for the service at the level specified in the SLA, and what the penalties will be if Company X does not deliver in accordance with the SLA.

 The agreement might specify that Company Z’s website will be available 99% of the time at a minimum.
 (The company could have gotten 99.9% availability at a higher cost.)
 The SLA also stipulates that Company X will be able to process 2,000 orders per minute and that on-screen confirmation of an order will take no longer than three seconds.

-Company X agrees to provide contact information for Company Z to contact at any time the website is not available.
-The SLA also includes an escalation path all the way to the CTO of Company X if service breakdowns are not resolved within the specified timeframes.
+Company X agrees to provide contacts for Company Z to get in touch with at any time the website is not available.
+The SLA also includes an escalation path all the way to the CTO of Company X if service breakdowns are not resolved within the specified timeframe.

 Finally, the SLA specifies financial penalties Company X must pay Company Z if the SLA is not met.
 The penalties are different for the availability measurement and for the two order processing measures.

-A service level agreement allows a supplier and a purchaser to agree on a minimum level of customer satisfaction.
-It specifies minimum requirements and the options the purchaser has if the SLA is not met.
-When certain standards and behaviors on the part of a supplier are important to the success of your company consider a service level agreement as a way to minimize your company’s risk.
+A service-level agreement allows a supplier and a purchaser to agree on a minimum level of customer satisfaction.
+It specifies the basic requirements and the options the purchaser has if the SLA is not met.
+If certain standards and behaviors on the part of a supplier are important to the success of your company, consider a service-level agreement as a way to minimize your company’s risk.